Dan-Matthews-23/finishing-touch/README.md

 - Some of the pages do not seem to be responding well on smaller screens.
 The input boxes seem to come out of the container.

+- The order form does not require a postcode

-- The footer seems to float on Contact Us and Register on smaller screens
+- The quantity-selection div cannot be seen on smaller screens

+-

 ### Responding to Peer Feedback